Neil Crompton: Early years

-Crompton returned to the Brock team for the first half of the 1992 ATCC, with a best finish of 7th in Round 3 at Symmons Plains.
+Crompton returned to the Brock team for the first half of the 1992 ATCC, with a best finish of seventh in Round 3 at Symmons Plains.
 With the team short of funds to run two Holden VNs, Crompton left the team mid-season and returned to the Seven commentary booth, though he did drive in the final round of the 1992 Australian Drivers' Championship at Oran Park in Sydney where he finished in third place behind two future television co-commentators, series champion Mark Skaife and runner up Mark Larkham.
 He then joined Gibson Motorsport for the 1992 Bathurst 1000 in the team's second 4WD, twin turbo Nissan GT-R. In a race marred by heavy rain, accidents, and the death of Formula One World Champion Denny Hulme from a heart attack, Crompton and his Swedish co-driver Anders Olofsson finished 3rd in the crash shortened race, with Crompton giving the unruly crowd the finger from the podium on national television.

 In 1993, Crompton ran the ATCC in one of the few Holden V8 powered VP Commodores in the field for Bob Forbes Racing (most of the top Holden teams were using the 5.0 L Chevrolet V8).
 His first full ATCC ended with a disappointing 13th-place finish in the standings.
 He then went to 1993 Bathurst 1000 where he qualified the car 10th after spinning on oil during his Tooheys Top 10 runoff lap.
 Crompton complained on camera after his lap that there was no warning of oil until he got to The Chase (the fastest corner on a race track anywhere in Australia taken at some 280 km/h), but it was later found that it was in fact his car that had dropped the oil and other drivers reported it to be all around the 6.213 km (3.861 mi) circuit.

-In 1994 he joined Wayne Gardner in Gardner's newly established Wayne Gardner Racing.
+In 1994, Crompton joined Wayne Gardner in Gardner's newly established Wayne Gardner Racing.

-In 1997 Crompton headed to the US to compete in the new North American Touring Car Championship in a Honda Accord run by the Tasman Motorsports team.
+In 1997, Crompton headed to the US to compete in the new North American Touring Car Championship in a Honda Accord run by the Tasman Motorsports team.
 Crompton was quickly on the pace, and won several races and was in contention for the championship, before a disqualification (which he still disputes) precluded him from winning the title.
 Crompton also tested one of Tasman's Champ Cars at Gingerman Raceway.